Learning from Neighbors with PHIBP: Predicting Infectious Disease Dynamics in Data-Sparse Environments: The PHIBP model

-Our constructs while new are in the form of more classical measures of diversity as detailed in \citep{RICOTTA2021, willis2022estimating}.
-In ecological and epidemiological settings, \emph{alpha-diversity} measures the within-region richness and evenness of types—in our case, how many diseases circulate in a county and how evenly their burdens are distributed—while \emph{beta-diversity} quantifies between-region dissimilarity, capturing how disease profiles differ across counties or how transmission patterns diverge geographically.
 Classically, these metrics are computed from observed proportions, but such compositional methods break down in the presence of many zeros, causing artificial inflation of dissimilarity when low-prevalence types are simply unobserved.
 The PHIBP framework replaces fixed proportions with \emph{latent abundance rates}, producing alpha- and beta-diversities that properly distinguish sparse detection from true absence.
 Moreover, these quantities are Bayesian random variables, yielding full posterior distributions that reflect uncertainty—critical when data are sparse or uneven across regions—rather than single point estimates.

 This same decomposition underlies PHIBP's approach to the unseen-disease problem, enabling principled prediction of diseases not yet observed but likely to appear under continued sampling.
+The random variable $\varphi$ in~\eqref{eq:joint-law} represents the total number of disease types that could appear in the observed data, including both those actually detected and those present in the environment but unobserved due to finite sampling.
+The posterior distribution of the unobserved rates $(\lambda'_{l})_{l\ge 1}$ provides a basis for predicting the prevalence and regional distribution of diseases that have not yet been observed but may emerge with additional surveillance effort or in future samples.

-In our previous PHIBP experiments on the Dorado Outcrop microbiome data, which is based on data originally investigated by \citep{lee2015microbial, willis2022estimating}, this Bayesian, rate-based treatment proved essential: the model captured rare shared taxa, avoided pseudocount artifacts, and produced more stable alpha- and beta-diversity estimates than compositional alternatives.
+In our previous PHIBP experiments on the Dorado Outcrop microbiome data, originally investigated by~\cite{lee2015microbial, willis2022estimating}, this Bayesian, rate-based treatment proved essential: the model captured rare shared taxa, avoided pseudocount artifacts, and produced more stable alpha- and beta-diversity estimates than compositional alternatives.
 The same advantages carry over directly to the disease-prediction setting studied here.